I'm a vulnerable performer,

 a space where I can write and perform my own stories around the delicious squishiness of

-In trying to process personal and societal trauma, I'll be exploring anger and sorrow - emotions that I don't think
+This is my second solo performance.
+In trying to process personal and societal trauma, I explore anger and sorrow - emotions that I don't think

 This 15-minute piece is an exploration into one of the crappiest years of my life in contrast to the incomparable struggles of my badass-immigrant-warrior-goddess of a mother.